denizenslab/teaching/_seminars/NLP_HM.md

 During the seminar, students will learn:

+- basic and advanced hands-on knowledge in natural language processing techniques,
 - to read and examine the scientific literature critically,
 - to identify and present examples of relevant real-world application fields of the scientific publication,
 - to give a good scientific presentation to peers that is precise, informative, and engaging.